bob-friedman/data-sarscov2-genomes/README.md

 ## Acknowledgements

-The conceptual development of the methodology and the drafting of the technical report benefited significantly from discussions and iterative refinement with an AI language model, Gemini 2.5 Pro (Google).
+The conceptual development of the methodology and the drafting of the technical and brief reports benefited significantly from discussions and iterative refinement with an AI language model, Gemini 2.5 Pro (Google).
 The author oversaw and reviewed the accuracy and robustness of all parts of this study.